gokulp-pieq/Employee-Attendance-api-Db/README.md

 - The matched method in the Resource class executes.
 - Request JSON is automatically converted to a Kotlin object using Jackson.

-### 4. Resource → Manager/Service Layer
+### 4. Resource → Service Layer
 - The Resource calls the Manager Class (business logic), which decides how to process the request.

-### 5. Manager → DAO Layer
+### 5. Service → DAO Layer
-- The Manager delegates persistence tasks to the DAO, which interacts with the database using JDBI.
+- The Service delegates persistence tasks to the DAO, which interacts with the database using JDBI.

 ### 6. DAO → Database → DAO
 - DAO executes SQL queries and maps results to model classes.

-### 7. DAO → Manager → Resource
+### 7. DAO → Service → Resource
 - Data flows back upward through DAO → Manager → Resource.

 ### 8. Resource → Jersey → Client Response